 Before I met and married my husband, a USMC reservist currently with 10 years in the service, I had no real understanding about the difference between Reserve and Active Duty military members.
 In fact, I had no comprehension at all.
 It felt like I spent the first year I dated my husband simply trying to learn the lingo that is Military Acronym Speak, let alone having to have him explain every nuance of Reserve life.

-I’ve since gotten the hang of things.
+I’ve since gotten the hang of things — and blog about them here.
 But I know there are plenty of people out there who don’t understand how life in the Reserves differs from life in the Active Duty.
 I’m going to share with you what I think are the nine most common myths about being a Reserve family.

 Myth 2: We get military allotments like uniform allowance, Basic Allowance for Housing (BAH).

 Truth: Nope.
 The only time we qualified for BAH was when my husband deployed.
 And we do not get uniform allowances, though my husband is required to keep his uniform tailored and up to date just like his active duty counter parts.
 This means that uniform expenses and the likes are out of pocket for us.
 But we can claim it on our taxes, along with his travel expenses associated with drill weekends and many other things.

 Myth 3: Because we’re Reserve and have a “normal” civilian life, we don’t really miss the fun parts of active duty life.

 Truth: I have never gotten to see my husband get pinned after a promotion.
 If I even know about the event ahead of time or am invited to it, I live too far away from where it is held to easily attend.
 I will always be sad that I miss out on these types of special events in his career.
 Yes, I have civilian job related events to be proud of him for, but I’m pretty sure there is nothing quite like the pride of watching your spouse get pinned … but I will never get to know for sure.